ted-jenks/Conway-s_Life_D3/README.txt

 The absorbing walls are achieved with a 'buffer' around the displayed grid of 8 cells on each edge.
 Delays between generations can be toggled in 'life' of 'life_abs' which are in 'The Game' section.

-An example of wat you would type into your console to run a simulation of a pi heptomino would be: pi life_abs   >> For absorbing edges pi life       >> For wrapping edges
+An example of what you would type into your console to run a simulation of a pi heptomino would be: pi life_abs   >> For absorbing edges pi life       >> For wrapping edges